 What is Overmolding?

-Overmoulding is a manufacturing process that involves molding a material over another material or substrate to create a single part.
-It includes placing a pre-formed material or substrate, such as a metal component, into a mold cavity.
+Overmolding is a manufacturing process that involves molding one material over another substrate to create a single integrated part.
+The process begins by placing a preformed material or substrate, such as a metal insert or plastic base, into a mold cavity.
+Then a second material, often thermoplastics, rubber, silicone, or TPU, is injected over the substrate to produce the final product.

 - A toothbrush with a soft rubber grip is an example of over-molding.
 The toothbrush handle, made of plastic, is the substrate material, and the soft rubber grip is the overmold material.
 The rubber grip is molded around the plastic handle to create a comfortable and ergonomic grip for the user.